I'm currently working on the biggest project of my life. . .

 Q. When will the ship be burned?

 Either way, it’s going to take awhile.
 The ship is ENORMOUS, and I’m working really hard to make it look good.
-The plan right now is for the project to take about a year, which would put the burning sometime in the summer of 2018.
-But I’m not nailing down anything until we get closer to the finish line.
+My guess is that it’ll be done sometime in the spring of 2019.

 Q. Can I come to the ship burning?